 Rock Eagle 4-H Environmental Education Program: Where Learning Comes to Life!

+Opened in 1955, Rock Eagle 4-H Center is the largest of five centers operated by the University of Georgia as support for the state's 4-H Program.
+Thousands of young people annually participate in the Georgia 4-H Environmental Education Program as well as the summer camping program.
 The residential Rock Eagle 4-H Environmental Education Program serves pre-K to 12th graders during the spring and fall, providing students an opportunity to explore the natural world in a safe environment.
-The Center can accommodate up to 450 students for a three-day program, with classes that focus on ecology, living history, team building, and outdoor skills.
-We partner with schools in the fall and spring to
+The Center can accommodate up to 450 students for a three-day program, with classes that focus on ecology, living history, outdoor skills, and team building.

 Rock Eagle Mound Location